schickling/chromeless/serverless/README.md

 # RemoteChrome Chromeless Serverless service

-A Serverless AWS Lambda service for running Chrome remotely with Chromeless.
+A [Serverless](https://serverless.com/) AWS Lambda service for running and interacting with Chrome remotely with Chromeless.

 ## Contents